-The space heater whirrs, warming my bare legs.
-I’m peaceful.
-I love peacefulness.
-I love that I’m falling in love with writing.
-I love my life.
-I love the feeling of joy in my body as I think about what I love.
-It’s easy to find and be in that feeling.
-It wasn’t always that way.
+I treasure the feeling of joy as I think about what I love.
+It’s easy now to find and be in that feeling.
 There was a time when I was far less peaceful.
 My inner sweetness grew as I understood a little bit about the power of Thought.
 I’m not talking just about the thinking we do.
-I’m talking about Thought itself, the manifestation and gift of a formless God.
+I’m talking about Thought itself, a spiritual gift, the manifestation of a formless God.

-The man whose writings introduced me to Thought was Syd Banks.
+The man whose writings introduced me to Thought was Sydney Banks.
 I wonder if time will record Syd as one of the most influential beings to wander the earth.
-I’m so ordinary, by what grace would I have met such a man?

 “I would’ve known your smile anywhere,” he said, his Scottish brogue thick.
-I still wonder what he meant by that.
-I recognized Syd from a picture I’d seen on the back of Second Chance, one of the books he’d written.
+I recognized Syd from a picture I’d seen on the cover of Second Chance, one of the books he’d written.
 The wood table I sat at was greyish brown, faded under hours of direct sun and days of salty spray from the gulf just below the deck of the restaurant it rested on.
 At the edge of the table, a saltshaker with a rusty silver cap leaned against the balustrade.
 Boats, sailboats, fishing boats, power boats and house boats bobbed on sun-dappled water that lapped, stirred by a slight breeze both salty and sweet with the smell of fresh pine.
 The air was cool, and I shivered under my down jacket.
 Bill and I had been waiting four days to meet this man, having made a long trip from West Virginia to Salt Spring Island.

-“You must be Syd Banks,” I said.
+“You must be Sydney Banks,” I said.
 I didn’t know what else to say, except, “Bill went to the bathroom.
 He’ll be right back.”
 Syd had mentored my new husband for many years.
-He moved toward me and I stood.
+Syd moved toward me, and I stood.
 His hug wasn’t perfunctory, it lingered, meaningful and present.
 “Hello, Linda,” he said in my ear.
 “I’ve looked forward to meeting you.”
-He said it with such feeling that I cried.
+He said it with such feeling that tears gathered.

 Copyright 2022: Linda Sandel Pettit, Ed.D.